-Updated April 2021 – Discussions about systemic racial bias have become widespread since the murder of George Floyd during a police arrest in May 2020 prompted marches, protests and much-needed discussions about systemic racial bias.
+Updated April 2021 – Discussions about systemic racial bias have become widespread since the murder of George Floyd during a police arrest in May 2020 prompted marches, protests and raised much-needed discussions about systemic racial bias.
 It is important to bring health care into that conversation.
 In recent years for instance, several studies have raised the striking disparities for the Black community in the field of allergic disease.
 These inequities must be addressed, and made a priority.

 Studies and statistics over the past decade show that Black Americans, and especially children, are significantly more likely than white Americans to have food allergies or asthma – or both.
 Food allergies can trigger anaphylaxis, and those with asthma can suffer severe attacks.
 These are serious diseases that require constant management and healthcare guidance – supports that, research shows, are not equally available to the Black community.

 Study findings reveal that African Americans are less likely to have access to an allergist, less likely to use corticosteroid asthma medications or to have an epinephrine auto-injector in case of anaphylaxis.

 Strikingly, Black children are six times more likely to die of an asthma attack than white children.